 Katie Holten is a visual artist based in New York and working in the world.

-Motivated by social, cultural, and environmental circumstances such as the financialisation of Nature, Katie makes drawings, sculptures, installations, meals, books, and ephemeral actions that function as poetic alterations to the everyday.
+Deeply committed to social causes, especially as they pertain to environmental issues, Katie makes drawings, sculptures, installations, books, public artworks and ephemeral actions that function as poetic alterations to the everyday.
 She often works on site to explore the history, ecology, and other invisible aspects of an environment.
-At the root of her practice is a curiosity with life's systems -- organic and man-made -- and the inextricable relationship between man and the natural world in the age of the Anthropocene.
+At the root of her practice is a fascination with the contingency of life's systems – organic and man-made – and the inextricable relationship between man and the natural world in the age of the Anthropocene.

 If THE GATES is the signature artwork in looking back at the Bloomberg era - big, bold, tourist - attracting, and imposed on Central Park and all of us - then Katie Holten's TREE MUSEUM is like an antidote after too much of a big idea.